MeesterMarcus/DataMiningProject/README.md

 This is what we are going to need to do:
 [Time Series Analysis](http://wiki.pentaho.com/display/DATAMINING/Time+Series+Analysis+and+Forecasting+with+Weka)

+**USAGE**

+1. If would like to see how sorting of States works, run ClimateCleanStates
+2. In ClimateCleanDatesAscending, pick your input and output file, and run. (might want to implement a scanner to get input from command line for this).
+3. Run ClimateCleanAverage
+4. Open Weka, and open ARFF Viewer.
+5. Open the average .csv file (select type in explorer as csv or all).
+6. Save the file as .arff
+7. Open the new .arff file in Weka and use the Forecast tool.
+Select DATE as the timestamp, and select tmp as the attribute.
+8. Run the forecast.
+9. If forecast tab is not there, need to download the development version of Weka and in package library, download the Time Series/Forecast tool.

 **Data Analysis Project**

 In this type of project, the student will apply various data mining algorithms to analyze several data sets and report on interesting knowledge and patterns learned from the analysis.